Women detail assault and harassment on planes

 McAfee also said that carriers have "well-defined processes and procedures in place" for reporting criminal activity to the Federal Aviation Administration and the appropriate law enforcement authorities.

 Each of the women CNN spoke to who said they were sexually harassed or assaulted during a commercial flight said the flight crews did little or nothing to help.
-Ayanna Hart was a passenger on a Delta Airlines flight.
+Ayanna Hart was a passenger on a Delta Air Lines flight.
 She said an intoxicated man repeatedly grabbed her during a flight earlier this year and said a flight crew member was dismissive of her concerns.

 The last time the male passenger grabbed her, Hart said the flight attendant told the man, "oh, no touching."
 When another passenger called the flight attendant over to express concerns about the man, the flight attendant was of little help.